-As an example, Harvard University’s endowment as of June 30, 2015, was valued at $37.6 billion, making it the single largest university endowment.
-Its long-term performance over the last 10 and 20 year periods ending June 30, 2015 was 7.6% and 11.8% per year as compared to a two dimensional 60:40 stock-bond portfolio (using the S&P 500 Index and the Barclays Aggregate Bond Index) which provided 6.8% and 7.9% average annual returns per year, respectively over those same time periods (source: Harvard Management Company Annual Report 2015).
+As an example, Yale University’s endowment as of fiscal 2017, was valued at $27.2 billion, making it one of the largest university endowments.
+Its long-term performance over the last 20 year periods ending June 30, 2017 was 12.1% per year as compared to a two dimensional 60:40 stock-bond portfolio (using the S&P 500 Index and the Barclays Aggregate Bond Index) which provided 6.9% average annual returns per year, respectively over the same time period (source: The Yale Endowment Annual Report 2017).

 What is the Endowment Investment Philosophy™?

 The Endowment Investment Philosophy™ builds portfolios using an asset allocation methodology pursued by major universities like Yale and Harvard because it offers the potential for superior risk-adjusted returns and lower volatility through all market cycles.